 Define custom (non-place) entities

-This page shows you how to define custom non-place entities, which may be part of the process to add your data to your local instance.
+This page shows you how to define (or extend) custom (non-place) entities, which may be part of the process to add your data to your Custom Data Commons instance.
 It assumes you are already familiar with the content in Key concepts and Prepare and load your own data.
-It is especially important to understand the relationship between “nodes” and “properties”.

-Before creating new entities, please see Determine if you need to create new entities to determine if you can reuse existing entities and/or entity types from base Data Commons (datacommons.org).
+Before creating new entities or entity types, please see Determine if you need to create new entities to determine if you can reuse existing entities and/or entity types from base Data Commons (datacommons.org).

 Note: It is not necessary to create new entities for your Data Commons instance if your data is aggregated by a place type, or your data includes entities that already exist in the base.